MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 Cache Node Name
 Alphanumeric name that includes no spaces.
 The name of the cache node.
 You may choose names based on location like Seattle-1.
 This name must be unique cannot be changed later.
-Server Ip Address
+Server IP Address
-Ipv4 Address
+IPv4 Address
-Ip address of your Microsoft Connected Cache server.
+IP address of your Microsoft Connected Cache server.
 Used to route end-user devices in your network to the server for Microsoft content downloads.
 Please note: IP address must be publicly accessible.
 Address Range/CIDR Blocks
-Ipv4 CIDR notation
+IPv4 CIDR notation
 IP Address Range/CIDR blocks that should be routed to the Microsoft Connected Cache server as a comma separated list.
 For example: 2.21.234.0/24 , 3.22.235.0/24 , 4.23.236.0/24
 Enable Cache Node
 Enable/Disable Radio Button